oasis-tcs/openc2-tc-ops/FAQ-Master.md

 results.
 OSCAL development is being managed in a GitHub repository.

-### How does OpenC2 relate to the [FIRST Information Exchange Policy (IEP)](https://www.first.org/iep/)?
+### How does OpenC2 relate to the FIRST Information Exchange Policy (IEP)?

-IEP is a framework that Computer Security Incident Response Teams (CSIRT), security communities, organizations, and vendors may consider implementing to support their information sharing and information exchange initiatives.
+The FIRST [Information Exchange Policy (IEP)](https://www.first.org/iep/) is a framework that Computer Security Incident Response Teams (CSIRT), security communities, organizations, and vendors may consider implementing to support their information sharing and information exchange initiatives.

 ### How does OpenC2 relate to [Turbinia](https://github.com/google/turbinia)?